This website uses cookies to ensure you get the best experience on our website. Learn More.

 Test different color schemes

-Upgrading the color scheme of your website, according to the principles highlighted in this article, will help you improve the conversion and retention rates at some point.
+Upgrading the color palette of your website will help you improve the website conversion and retention rates.
 The truth, however, is that all brands, websites, and audiences they target are different.
-Moreover, regions, cultures, and markets also leave their impact on how people react to certain colors.
+Moreover, regions, cultures, and markets also impact how people react to certain colors.

-To sum up the facts, there is no such thing as “good” or “bad” colors in web design.
-Colors can invoke strong emotions, inspire visitors to complete their customer journey, and boost your conversion beyond limits.
+To sum up the facts, there is no such thing as a good or bad color combination in web design.
+Colors can invoke strong emotions, inspire visitors to complete their customer journey and boost your conversion beyond limits.
 But colors need context.

 This context should align with the message your brand is trying to communicate.
 Remember, your website has only a snap-of-a-finger timespan to capture visitors’ attention.
 Not to mention that it has to be filled with persuasive and engaging content to convert leads into actual clients.
 As it is said, you never get a second chance to make a first impression.

-Contact us now to get a flawless website that 100% suits your business goals.
+Contact us now to get a flawless website that suits your business goals and adheres to color theory for web design.
 The team behind Shakuro has more than 15 years of experience in building websites and creating state-of-the-art identities for the world’s leading brands.

 * * *